padas-lab-de/krony-PT/README.md

 * **Experiments that needs to be done:** >> Please check the latex document.
 Sec X.X

 * How can you monitor what is your network learning?
-	* we need some serious logging of the gradients.
+	* we need some logging of the gradient / activation maps (I think they're called attention maps, not to be confused with attention blocks of the transformer).
 	* start with this [blog by Karpathy](http://karpathy.github.io/2019/04/25/recipe/)

 * Kronecker Decomposition is actually not the closest to W:
 	* i.e., when I distill the student/teacher. the mse btw the original weights and KP weights actually gets bigger. this is kinda surprising, but it could make sense somehow.
-	* I should be able to  the val loss, if that one decreases while the mse increases, then that's fine.
-	* next: add grad accumulation (I doubt that It would help)
+	* next: add grad accumulation (I doubt that It would help) [DONE], true, didn't help.
-	* also add grad-clipping
+	* also add grad-clipping [DONE]
-	* this is  (potentially) a good point..
 	* Investigate this more.
+[DONE]

 * In the distillation, have a quick/efficient way of:
 	* parameters loading.